 We publish current savings & CD rates.
 Savers can use the filters at the top of the table to adjust their initial deposit amount along with the type of account they are interested in: high interest savings, certificates of deposit, money market accounts and interest bearing checking accounts.

 Each year has 52 weeks in it, which is equivalent to 26 biweekly periods.
 Many employers give employees 2 weeks off between the year end holidays and a week of vacation during the summer, reducing the work year to 25 biweekly pay periods.
 If you work 8 hours a day, 5 days a week & 50 weeks per year, that comes out to 2,000 hours per year.
 Quick conversion tips:

-- Biweekly to annual: To convert biweekly income to annual income multiply your weekly salary by how many weeks you work per year divided by 2.
-If you work 50 weeks a year & are paid ever other week then multiply that biweekly pay by 25 to calculate the associated annual income.
+- Biweekly to annual: To convert biweekly income to annual income you would typically multiply your biweekly income by 24, 25, or 26.
+There are 52 weeks in a year & you divide the weeks by 2 to convert to biweekly.
+If you have 2 weeks off you would take off 1 biweekly pay period.
+If you work 50 weeks a year & are paid ever other week then multiply those biweekly pay periods by 25 to calculate the associated annual income.

 - Biweekly to hourly: Divide your biweekly income by how many hours you typically work in a your typical pay period.
 For example, if you work 8 hours a day & 5 days a week that is 40 hours per week.
 If you are paid every other week then multiply the 40 by 2 & get 80.
-So if you make $2,000 every other week that would be $25 per hour.
+So if you make $2,000 every other week, divide that amout by 80 and you would get $25 per hour.